Top Accounting Interview Questions With Answers:

 Ans.
 TDS (Tax Deducted at Source) is a concept aimed at collecting tax at every source of income.
 In a balance sheet, it is shown in the assets section, right after the head current asset.

 Q8.
 What is the difference between ‘accounts payable (AP)’ and ‘accounts receivable (AR)’?

 |The amount a company owes because it purchased goods or services on credit from a vendor or supplier.||The amount a company has the right to collect because it sold goods or services on credit to a customer.|

 Q9.
 What is the difference between a trial balance and a balance sheet?

 Ans.
 A trial balance is the list of all balances in a ledger account and is used to check the arithmetical accuracy in recording and posting.
-A balance sheet, on the other hand, is a statement which shows the assets, liabilities and equity of a company and is used to ascertain its financial position on a particular date.
+A balance sheet, on the other hand, is a statement that shows the assets, liabilities, and equity of a company and is used to ascertain its financial position on a particular date.